Enhancing AI and Dynamical Subseasonal Forecasts with Probabilistic Bias Correction: Results

-To evaluate whether these gains translate into improved hazard prediction, \cref{fig:extremes4}c displays average flood forecasting skill across all flood events catalogued by the Global Disaster Alert and Coordination System (GDACS) \citep{degroeve2006gdacs} in the years 2022--2024.
-For each event, flood forecasting skill is quantified by the BSS for the top precipitation quintile across the $20^\circ\times 20^\circ$ bounding box centered on the flood centroid.
-While raw and debiased ECMWF both routinely exhibit negative BSS (underperforming climatology), PBC consistently displays improved, positive flood forecasting skill each year.
-Comparable improvements are also observed in week 3 (\cref{fig:extremes3}).
-These results demonstrate that PBC not only improves subseasonal forecast quality but also enhances early warning capability for high-impact extreme events.
+To evaluate whether these gains translate into improved hazard prediction, \cref{fig:extremes3}c displays flood forecasting skill across all flood events catalogued by the Global Disaster Alert and Coordination System (GDACS) \citep{masante2025multi} in the years 2016--2026.
+For each event, flood forecasting skill is quantified by the BSS for the top precipitation semidecile across the $20^\circ\times 20^\circ$ bounding box centered on the flood centroid.
+Given the same raw ECMWF forecasts as input, PBC boosts flood forecast skill by 76--92\%, while debiased ECMWF dramatically reduces it, driving 0.04--0.06 baseline skills to near zero.
+GDACS additionally categorizes each flood based on its humanitarian impact and labels a flood severe (Orange or Red) if it results in more than 100 deaths or 80,000 displacements \citep{masante2025multi}.
+For these high-impact events, operational debiasing only degrades or matches the 0.04--0.07 BSS of raw ECMWF, while PBC enhances its severe flood forecasting skill by 86--150\%.